Remote air quality and CO2 monitoring

 OmniWatch automates this process and makes monitoring easy.

-Voted Most Innovative Solution of the Year and Specialist Technology Company of the Year at the annual Business Continuity Awards.
+Spook and OmniWatch was voted Specialist Technology Company of the Year and Most Innovative Solution of the Year at the annual UK CIR Business Continuity Awards.

 Automated monitoring